Australia

 Nick Kenny

-Nick is a Director in our Business Advisory division with a wealth of experience on how to use accounting systems to drive business efficiencies.
+Nick is a Partner in our Business Advisory division with a wealth of experience on how to use accounting systems to drive business efficiencies.
 Supporting clients across a range of sectors, he's expertise includes review of legacy systems, providing advice on new technology systems, virtual CFO applications and conversion of accounting and business software to cloud based programs.

 Read more >